 Who are the Starks, really?
 If a select few Targaryens have had magical powers (such as Dany), it stands to reason that the Starks could have their own special brand of magic.
-At least some of them seem to be able to come back from the dead (though R'hllor may deserve all the credit for that).
-A few Starks DEFINITELY have warging powers, and Bran not only has the greensight, he’s also now the Three-Eyed Raven!
+At least some of them seem to be able to resurrect themselves (though R'hllor may deserve all the credit for that).
+A few Starks definitely have warging powers, and Bran not only has the greensight, he’s also now the Three-Eyed Raven!

 Who Are the Starks?

 House Stark was founded around the time of the Battle for the Dawn—about 8,000 years before the events in the show—by Brandon the Builder.
 Brandon the Builder and his squad, the Stark lords, were the original First Men—the very first human inhabitants of Westeros (not to be confused with the Andals, the Seven Gods-worshipping dudes who came over from Essos later and conquered much of the south).
 These first Starks were considered the Kings of Winter, but after the Targaryen conquest, were 'relegated' to Wardens of the North.
 As such, they are one of the oldest noble bloodlines in Westeros.